The Nagra TUBE DAC Review. Otherworldly.

 So what got me started on Nagra in the first place?

 I used to frequent Arizona HiFi in Phoenix AZ and they are a full blown Nagra dealer.
 I would listen to their reference system that housed Nagra amps, preamps and DACS, Nordost cables and it was stunning.
 I would daydream about winning the lottery to buy an all Nagra classic system but knew deep down it would never happen.
 I believe I was not meant to be a rich guy in this world but rather just a happy peaceful guy who doesn’t care about financial riches, but “human experience” riches (love, happiness, peace) instead.
-While owning Nagra may be a “status” thing for some, just as Leica is for some photographers, for me it’s just about the sound, heritage, style.
-Oh, and what a sound Nagra brings.
+While owning Nagra may be a “status” thing for some, just as Leica is for some photographers, for me it’s just about the sound, heritage and style.

 Long story short: When I had that used classic system in a few years ago, it was heavenly.